SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_human_presence_ak9753/README.md

   | H         | L    | Enable     | 66H           | Normal Mode|
   | H         | H    | Disable    | Prohibited    | Switch Mode|

+> [!TIP]
-- The second of which is the I2C pull-up jumper.
-If multiple boards are connected to the I2C bus, the equivalent resistance goes down, increasing your pull-up strength.
+> If multiple boards are connected to the I2C bus, the equivalent resistance goes down, increasing your pull-up strength.
 If multiple boards are connected on the same bus, make sure only one board has the pull-up resistors connected.

   ![hardware_jumper](image/hardware_jumper.png)

 ## Setup ##

 You can either create a project based on an example project or start with an empty example project.

+> [!IMPORTANT]
+> - Make sure that the [Third Party Hardware Drivers](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension) extension is installed as part of the SiSDK.
+If not, follow [this documentation](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+> - **Third Party Hardware Drivers** extension must be enabled for the project to install the required components from this extension.

+> [!TIP]
+> To show all components in the **Third Party Hardware Drivers** extension, the **Evaluation** quality must be enabled in the Software Component view.

 ### Create a project based on an example project ###